Everything you need to know about working with me to create the wedding suite of your dreams!

 Q Who do we send evening invitations to?

-Anyone you invite to the ceremony will hopefully be attending the evening do as well, so no need for an extra invite there.
+Anyone you invite to the ceremony will hopefully be attending the evening reception as well, so no need for an extra invite there.
 If you do have guests that you specifically want to attend the evening only, they’ll need a separately worded invitation.

 Q Do we need orders of service?